WizBangCrash/HueBobLightd/README.md

 # Configuration File
-The configuration file is a bit simpler than the standard boblightd.conf as there are less options supported by the Hue lights.
+The configuration file is a bit simpler than the standard boblightd.conf as there are less options supported by the hue lights.
+The configuration supports multiple hue bridges for those with _mega_ hue light networls :-)

 ``` javascript
 {